kensoh/Biohacking/README.md

 Avoid Sugar|reduce brain fog|eg in drinks and food

 ### Backlog
-Placeholder section to document trusted crowd-sourced ideas for selection and experimentation.
+Trusted crowd-sourced ideas for selection and experimentation, not yet tested on myself.

 What|Why|How
 :--|:---|:--